 Which windows can you tint?

 You can tint every window on a car.
 How much depends on which window you want to tint and the age of car.
-The back window and rear side windows can be tinted as much as you like.
+The rear window and back side windows can be tinted as much as you like.
 If you want to protect young kids or pets travelling in the back from the full force of the sun, or simply channel your inner gangsta, tint away.

 What about front window tinting?